matijapiskorec/archlinux-usb/vim.md

 ```

 Also, make sure you don't use square brackets as a part of text inside Markdown, they have a separate meaning in Markdown.
 I think you can escape them if you need with `\[` and `\]`.

+## Common patterns and workflow

+When I want to open a quick temprary buffer to copy/paste some text I create a new window with `Ctrl+w n`.
+This automatically creates a new buffer which I can immediatelly edit, and the buffer is visible in the split window bellow the current one.
+I can switch back to the first window with `Ctrl+w w` and switch between them as well.
+If I don't need a window anymore but want to keep the buffer I close the window with `Ctrl+w q`, and if I want to discard the buffer alltogether with the window I do `Ctrl+c`, which is my shortcut for forcefully destrpying the buffer.

+To create a temporary buffer in a separate window (and not a split window) you have to run `:enew`.